-During fiscal 1999, operating activities provided cash of approximately \$779,000, compared to using cash of approximately \$256,000 in fiscal 1998.
-Proceeds from construction revenue received in fiscal 1999 accounted for the improvement in cash flow from operations in fiscal 1999.
-Budgeted construction costs, are anticipated to increase during fiscal 2000 with the completion of the water and wastewater systems for the Model Facility.
-The Company expects billings in excess of estimated costs will provide sufficient revenues to complete the construction of the Model Facility's water and wastewater systems.
+During fiscal 2000, cash used in operating activities was approximately \$139,000, compared to cash provided by operating activities of approximately \$779,000 in fiscal 1999.
+Payments to contractors in fiscal 2000 accounted for the cash used in operations in fiscal 2000.
+The Company expects that payments received pursuant to its Service Agreements will be in excess of estimated costs to complete the construction of the Model Facility's wastewater system.
 Budgeted operating costs are expected to remain the same and it is anticipated that a similar level of cash will be used in the Company's general and administration operations during fiscal 2000.
+Completion of the water facilities by the Company's contractor was approximately 205 days late.
+The contracts for construction of the water facilities with the contractor included provision for liquidated damages for late completion total \$1,000 per day.
+The Company has retained approximately \$100,000 from the contract pending resolution of the liquidated damages by the contractor and the contractor's surety bond company.